Small Laundry Designs

 Laundry Room Layout Small

-Successful layouts minimize movement and maximize productivity.
+An effective laundry room layout in a small area balances comfort with flow.
 Horizontal setups with continuous surfaces are ideal for workflow.
 If you include a sink, keep it within easy reach of your washer and dryer.
-Vertical units pair well with rolling tables for easy transfers.
+When stacking, add a cart or shelf for convenient basket placement.
 Keep shut-offs and air paths visible but unobtrusive for quick servicing.
 Practical flow and balanced storage make laundry day easier.
-Proper planning transforms even the smallest laundry space.
+Whether wide or narrow, optimizing the layout brings comfort and ease.

 Small Laundry Makeover